The Story (English)

 Yomi offers a safe framework, in which you can physically interact with a supervisor, friend, colleague, child, ...
 No hidden agenda or unspoken expectation.
 Playful and with moments quite intense.

-Wrestling is perhaps the most used word in texts about help and upbringing.
+Wrestling is perhaps the most used word in texts about mental illness and upbringing.
 Everyone struggles with something.
 Yomi brings this unspoken struggle to the surface.